Do you know what Google’s Questions and Answers feature is?

 People who are disgruntled with your business or spiteful...

-Which is why it’s vital to reply to questions about your business immediately.
+This is why, if you are a business owner, it’s vital to reply to questions about your business immediately.

 If only replying was that easy...